edrys-org/edrys/docs/Modules.md

 ### Persistent State

-Messages are ephemral (eg. newly joining students won't see previously sent messages, so request-reponse semantics are usually employed).
+Messages are ephemeral (eg. newly joining students won't see previously sent messages, so request-reponse semantics are usually employed).
 For more persistent state, you can for example use the S3 API and store data there at a known location.
 A more integrated solution will be available in the future.

 ### Other data